Be friendly and patient

 Disagreements, both social and technical, happen all the time and JS Foundation projects are no exception.
 It is important that we resolve disagreements and differing views constructively.
 Remember that we’re different.
 The strength of the JS Foundation comes from its varied community, people from a wide range of backgrounds.
 Different people have different perspectives on issues.
 Being unable to understand why someone holds a viewpoint doesn’t mean that they’re wrong.
 Don’t forget that it is human to err and blaming each other doesn’t get us anywhere.
 Instead, focus on helping to resolve issues and learning from mistakes.

 If you have questions, please see the FAQ.
-If that doesn’t answer your questions, feel free to email [email protected].
+If that doesn’t answer your questions, feel free to email [email protected]on.